debeaueric/katacoda-scenarios/doc_as_code/step4.md

-Visualize RST files in Visual Studio Code
+## Visualize RST files in Visual Studio Code

-You can visualize the RST files in **Visual Studio Code**
+You can visualize RST files in [**Visual Studio Code**](https://code.visualstudio.com/).

-Open the Folder `/root/doc` under **Visual Studio Code**
+Open the Folder `/root/doc` under **Visual Studio Code**.

-Launch VS Code Quick Open (Ctrl+P), paste the following command, and press enter.
+Launch VS Code "Quick Open" (Ctrl+P on Windows/Linux, Cmd+P on MacOS), paste the following command and press enter.
 `ext install lextudio.restructuredtext`{{copy}}

+*You may need to press `reload required` button under the new installed extension*.

-Browse the directory and open `ìndex.rst`
+Browse the directory (if needed click on the icon representing two files on the left menu) and open `index.rst`.

-You will see the RST file highlighted with the RST keywords
+You will see that RST syntax is highlighted.